You have a brilliant idea, but you have no idea how to build a startup. And you can’t code. You have 4 options:

-I’ve been in this situation for more than once.
-I’ve co-founded +7 startups before creating Altar.io & 10kstartup and I’m not a developer, so I’ve tried many different approaches and learned the hard way.
-I’m sharing my experiences and hope they are helpful to you.
+I’ve been in this situation more than once.
+I co-founded 7+ startups before creating Altar.io & 10kstartup and I’m not a developer, so I’ve tried many different approaches and learned the hard way.
+I’m sharing my experiences on how to build a startup hoping they are helpful to you.

 1. Learn how to code:

-We shouldn’t waste more that one paragraph with this option because it is such a dangerous one.
+We shouldn’t waste more than one paragraph on this option because it is such a dangerous one.
 I’m just mentioning it because there are many founders that think seriously about this option for more than 3 seconds, some even try it.

 There are endless reasons not to do it, the simplest one: you need to focus on the business growth and strategy, on what moved you to start this journey.
 That vision you had is the drive that you must focus on.
 To achieve your vision you’ll need extra time creating the core connections, thinking about the market, in how to penetrate it and dealing with all the blockers that will come up along your way.

 Don’t underestimate (i) the difficulty of developing a good piece of software (you should put it in the hands of someone experienced) and (ii) the focus and resilience you will need to carry out your plan on the road to success.
-My advice: you should be super focused in what you can do better, not in learning how to code.
+My advice: you should be super focused on what you can do better, not on learning how to code.

 If you pick the right meetups, you will meet lots of interesting people, with interesting projects and also developers that look like geniuses when they start dropping all those buzz words you can’t understand and how to separate the wheat from the chaff?

-Short list to know if you are dealing with the Soulmate-CTO:
+Use this shortlist to know if you are dealing with the Soulmate CTO: